Release notes

 The web archiving for the Algorithm Register is working properly again.
 For more information, click here.

-As you type a search query, suggestions appear below the search bar.
-If you click outside the search bar, these suggestions disappear, but they now return when you click back inside the search bar.
+While typing a search query, suggestions appear below the search bar.
+If you click outside the search bar, those suggestions disappear, but they reappear when you click inside the search bar again.

 New: It is now possible to search via the 'Organizations' menu option.

-In the main menu at the top, there's an "Organizations" option where you can view a list of all published organizations, along with a list of their algorithm descriptions.
-From now on, you can use the search bar on that page to search for organizations.
+In the main menu at the top, there is an option 'Organizations' where you can view a list of all organizations that have published, along with a summary of their algorithm descriptions.
+From now on, you can use the search bar from that page to search for organizations.

-Improved: Searching with organization abbreviation shows the option to navigate directly to the organization page
+Improved: Searching by organization abbreviation displays the option to navigate directly to the organization page.

-It is now possible to navigate directly to an organization page using an abbreviation, for example BZK (Interior and Kingdom Relations) or UWV (Employee Insurance Agency).
+It is now possible to navigate directly to an organization page using an abbreviation, for example BZK (Ministry of the Interior and Kingdom Relations) or UWV (Employee Insurance Agency).

-Improved: With an organization name as a search term you can now find all algorithm descriptions of that organization
+Improved: Using an organization name as a search term, you now find all algorithm descriptions for that organization.

-When you type an organization's name into the search bar, you expect to find at least all its algorithm descriptions.
-This wasn't always the case.
-The search function has been technically adjusted to ensure completeness.
+When you type the name of an organization into the search bar, you expect to find at least all algorithm descriptions for that organization.
+That was not always the case.
+The search function has been technically adjusted to guarantee completeness.

 Improved: Smarter search when an organization name is used as a search term

-If you entered the shortened or full name of an organization in the search bar, you would get all algorithm descriptions where the organization name appeared anywhere in the description.
-This even included algorithm descriptions from other organizations.
-That's not always what you're looking for.
-That's why you'll now see suggestions below the search bar to choose from.
-This allows you to search faster and more targeted.
-These suggestions will be further expanded and refined in the coming period.
+If you typed the abbreviated or full name of an organization into the search bar, the search results would show all algorithm descriptions where the organization name appeared somewhere in the description.
+This included algorithm descriptions from other organizations.
+That is not always what you are looking for.
+Therefore, you now receive suggestions below the search bar to choose from.
+This allows you to search faster and more specifically.
+In the coming period, these suggestions will be further expanded and refined.

-When displaying search results, the version of the publication standard used is now also displayed.
-This is because the available information can vary depending on the version.
+When displaying the search results, it is now also shown which version of the publication standard was used.
+This is because the available information can differ per version.

-Improved: When downloading, you can see that the download is still in progress
+Improved: For downloads, you can see that the download is still in progress.

 For editors:

-New: Anonymization algorithm description filled in faster using the eData BV template
+New: Anonymization algorithm description filled faster using the eData BV template

-In the web form, organizations can now use the template from the supplier eData BV (also known as eSpecialists BV) to fill in the algorithm description of Anonymization more quickly.
+In the web form, organizations can now use the template from the supplier eData BV (also known as eSpecialisten BV) to fill in the algorithm description for Anonymize more quickly.

-Adjusted: Check the link to your own website on the organization page
+Adjusted: Verification of the link to the own website on the organization page

-This registry allows organizations to explain how they use algorithms on their own organization page.
-In the "More information" field, a link can be included to a page on their own website.
-It is no longer possible to add spaces to this link.
+On this register, organizations can explain how they handle algorithms on their own organization page.
+In the 'More information' field, a link to a page on their own website can be included.
+It is no longer possible to add spaces to that link.
 However, it is now permitted to add a slash ('/') to the end of a link.

-Fixed: Texts that were divided into paragraphs with empty lines in between were not saved
+Resolved: Texts organized into paragraphs with blank lines between them were not saved.

-Due to a recent bug, information spread across multiple paragraphs wasn't saved.
-This caused some information to disappear.
-This has now been fixed.
+Due to a recently occurring bug, information spread across multiple paragraphs was not saved.
+As a result, information disappeared.
+This has now been resolved.

 February 2024